3000 Sq Ft To M2

 The Conversion Formula

-The fundamental conversion factor between square feet and square meters is derived from the relationship between feet and meters: 1 foot = 0.3048 meters.
-However, since we're dealing with area, we need to square this conversion factor.
+The fundamental conversion factor between square feet and square meters is derived from the relationship between feet and meters: 1 foot = 0.That's why 3048 meters.
+That said, since we're dealing with area, we need to square this conversion factor.

 m² = sq ft × 0.092903